GrapeCity/DsExcel-Java/README.md

 ## 3.2.3
 ## Fixed
-* The generated Excel report is wrong with GcExcel teplates.(DOCXLS-2999)
+* The generated Excel report is wrong with DsExcel teplates.(DOCXLS-2999)
 * Performance issue when setting value to single cell.(DOCXLS-3029)
 * The calculated result of SUMIFS formula is wrong.(DOCXLS-3033)
 * Data validations are lost after expanding table ranges.(DOCXLS-3075)